 Before going ahead and create an Estimated Delivery logic, you have to enable your default estimates courier.
 Select the Courier and Shipping Method based on which you would like to calculate the estimated delivery date on the product page.
 As you might have multiple couriers on the Checkout and Cart page, you need to choose the preferred one for the product page.

-Go to Settings -> Couriers -> Default Estimates Courier section -> select the Courier and the Shipping method -> click Update.
+Go to Settings -> Carriers -> Delivery Promise Date Carriers -> select the Courier and the Shipping method -> click Save.

-Simply go to Settings -> Estimates -> Estimates rules -> Create new logic:
+Simply go to Settings -> Delivery Promise Date -> Promise Date Policies -> Add new logic:

 Define the Estimate's Logic name -> activate the logic by clicking on the Inactive/Active toggle button and let's jump into creating your first exception.

-Into the Conditions section select the filter you'd like to apply to this particular logic.
+Into the Conditions section -> click on Add Condition and select the filter you'd like to apply to this particular logic.

 a.
 Product Attribute: this option will check your product attribute as the customer navigates the website and automatically applies the rule to any product that has the selected attribute.

 This is a great option to mass target products from your catalogs such as Colors, Brands, Sizes, or any other custom attribute you might have.